aimerou/rasa-weather-chatbot/README.md

 # Weather bot

-This chatbot is conversational agent that informs user about the weather of a location throughout the world.
+This chatbot is conversational agent that informs user about the weather of a specific location throughout the world.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->